Quansight/writers-workshop/readme.md

 # writers-workshop

-the quansight writers workshop enrichment program
+the quansight writers workshop is an enrichment program focused on the creative side of writing literate programs.

+## Syllabus

+the syllabus is a living thing that will change over time. the current version is available at [.github/readme.md]